KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 Remember, docker requires sudo rights and don't forget to make build-images.sh executable (chmod +x).

+Even if there are error warnings on redis while building or running `mds-core`, if docker builds the images successfully, the application should work correctly.
 If you have trouble, have a look at [this section](#helpful-remarks).

 ### Generate fake data